 Houston Criminal Mischief Lawyer

-Defense Attorney representation in Harris County, Texas for over 25 years
+Defense Attorney representation in Harris County, Texas for 30 years

 In Houston, criminal mischief offenses are generally defined as intentionally damaging another person’s property.
 Types of damage are commonly referred to as destruction, alteration and defacement.
 Minor actions associated with criminal mischief often include vandalism or graffiti, and more serious actions include the destruction of the property.